isomerpages/govtech-stp/_work-pass-holder-lane/frequently-asked-questions.md

 Yes, all pass holders who have recovered from COVID-19 are still subject to the [vaccination requirements](/wphl/vaccination-requirements).

-#### 9. My pass holder is fully vaccinated against COVID-19 and tested negative for COVID-19 in the pre-departure PCR test.
+#### 9. My pass holder is fully vaccinated against COVID-19 and tested negative for COVID-19 in the pre-departure test.
 Can he/she be exempted from Stay-Home Notice (SHN)?

 Fully vaccinated pass holders are still subject to the [prevailing travel health control measures](https://go.gov.sg/responsibilities-submitters-pass-holders), which include serving SHN depending on their travel histories.